Miniature Schnauzer Breed Guide

 The Miniature Schnauzer breed was developed in Germany during the late 19th century.
-The breed was formed by crossing a Standard Schnauzer with the Affenpinscher.
-The Miniature Schnauzer was created to serve on German farms as a rat hunter but was also used in conjunction with larger breeds such as the German shepherd to guard flocks.
-This breed has excellent hearing and was able to detect threats and sound a warning long before their larger shepherd cousins.
+This smaller breed was formed by crossing a Standard Schnauzer with the Affenpinscher.
+The Miniature Schnauzer was created to be a German farm dog, to hunt rats but was also used in conjunction with larger breeds such as the German shepherd to guard flocks.
+This dog breed has excellent hearing and was able to detect threats and sound a warning long before their larger shepherd cousins.
 The Miniature Schnauzer breed was differentiated from the Standard Schnauzer in Germany by 1899 but was not recognized as a different breed by the AKC until 1933 when they created separate categories for Miniature and Standard breeds.

 The Miniature Schnauzer breed has a distinct face that is hard to forget, and even harder not to love.
 “Schnauzer” in German means “muzzle” or “snout”, and was used commonly to refer to a mustache.
 The Miniature Schnauzer has both characteristics indicated by their name; they have a long, rectangular snout, and long facial hair that resembles a mustache.
-Their coat is short and wiry, which was also helpful for their work chasing rats on the ground.
-Miniature Schnauzer’s weigh between 11-20 lbs and stand between 12-14” tall.
+They have a short and wiry coat, which was also helpful for their work chasing rats on the ground.
+Miniature Schnauzer’s weigh between 11-20 lbs and stand between 12-14″ tall.

 Miniature Schnauzer Temperament & Personality